Key Stage 3

 Year 10 students participate in a weekly programme developing skills required in the workplace, with some external college-based activities and others within the community.
 Various externally accredited vocational courses are available for students to follow which change year to year according to pupil demand.
 Particularly popular courses include catering, construction, agriculture, floristry and horticulture.

-From the age of fourteen, vocational education is provided to students.
+From the age of fourteen there is an emphasis on vocational education throughout the curriculum. , vocational education is provided to students.
 There are opportunities to develop skills through courses in catering, construction, agriculture, floristry, humanities and horticulture, ceramics, art, hair and beauty, car mechanics and dry-stone walling.
-The school is accredited to deliiver various A B C Award qualifications.
+The school is accredited to deliver various A B C Award qualifications.
 Other opportunities include:

 o Work placements matched to students’ interests